A New Era of Blockchain Gaming – More Rewards, More Fun for Everyone

 Whereas before, any in-game purchases or achievements stayed within the constraints of any one game, blockchain gaming allows gamers to fully own their profiles and any badges, awards, avatars, and other collectibles.

 The technology is a welcome update after a fire at OVHCloud’s Data Centre in Strasbourg destroyed Rust’s data.
 Any players who didn’t have their information backed up lost it forever.
-Blockchain gaming gives gamers a third option, when they previously had to choose between leaving their data in the hands of another party, or dealing with an enormous load of data themselves.
+Blockchain gaming gives gamers a third option when they previously had to choose between leaving their data in the hands of another party or dealing with an enormous load of data themselves.

 The sector incorporates many of blockchain’s other uses, like NFTs and crypto.
 In-game purchases are carried out using cryptocurrencies, which are secured by blockchain technology, and collectibles can be traded as NFTs in some games.
 Some games even have a built-in native currency.
 Any purchases are stored securely in the user’s crypto wallet.
-The technology also provides a safe environment for developers to create their game on the blockchain.
+The technology also provides a safe environment for developers to create their games on the blockchain.